 - unable to move the affected area or bear weight

-See "What are the possible side effects of Ciprofloxacin?"
+See “What are the possible side effects of Ciprofloxacin tablets?”

-Ciprofloxacin is a fluoroquinolone antibacterial medicine used in adults age 18 years and older to treat certain infections caused by certain germs called bacteria.
+Ciprofloxacin tablets are a fluoroquinolone antibacterial medicine used in adults age 18 years and older to treat certain infections caused by certain germs called bacteria.
 These bacterial infections include:

 - urinary tract infection

 - skin infection

 - cervical and urethral gonorrhea, uncomplicated

 - people with a low white blood cell count and a fever